 The following individuals may serve as PI:

 - Faculty members: All categories of compensated faculty members may serve as PI if their School allows them to serve as Principal Investigator on applications for sponsored funding administered through the University.
 Adjunct faculty of the University, including lecturers and instructors, are not permitted to serve as a PI or Faculty Mentor but may serve as co-investigator.
+Faculty with a “visiting” title cannot serve as PI unless it is temporarily assigned during transition from another institution.

 - Staff: Other University, UPMC, or UPP staff may serve in this role if they have appropriate qualifications to conduct the research and if they have obtained approval to conduct the research from their immediate supervisor.